maxwang967/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I'm currently pursing P.h.D in Beijing University of Posts and Telecomunications working as a research assistant in the Institute of Computing Technology of the Chinese Academy of Sciences.

-I'm also serving as Reviewer in IEEE Network Magazine, Software Tech Lead in DYZN, Adviser in HBY, LY and Path Academics as well as User Group Volunteer at AWS.
+I'm also serving as Reviewer in IEEE Network Magazine, Hindawi etc., Software Tech Lead in DYZN, Adviser in HBY, LY and Path Academics as well as User Group Volunteer at AWS.

 I work on machine learning and deep learning methods for intelligent transportation systems.
 I’m generally interested in travel time estimation, traffic flow prediction based on spatio-temporal data and methods and transportation mode detection.
 Specially, I'm mainly focusing on data mining techniques for time series data and non-Euclidean structure data (e.g. attention-based methods or graph neural networks etc.).